MobileFirstLLC/doucheblock/.github/DOCS.md

 alt="system diagram" style="width:auto;width:600px; display:block; max-width:95%; margin:4rem auto"/>

 Once the content script has the necessary credentials, it will proceed to make an API call to get bios for the discovered handles.
-This is 1 batch request to lookup up to 100 handles with single request.
-Twitter API server return a list of bios for all requested handles.
+This is 1 batch request to lookup up to 100 handles with a single request.
+Twitter API server returns a list of bios for all requested handles.

 Next the bios are checked for flagged keywords that user has set in user preferences.
-If matching keyword is found in a bio, the content script will make a subsequent API call to block such douchy user.
+If a matching keyword is found in a bio, the content script will make a subsequent API call to block such douchy user.
 The blocking can be automatic or require confirmation from user, depending on user preference.